senocular/stack.js/README.md

 `Stack.kill()`

 Stops execution of any additional call stacks within the stack list, clearing the stack list in the process.
+The current stack will complete as expected, but additional stacks, even those added after the call to `kill()`, will not.

 **clear**